1st Churt Scout Group, Churt, Surrey, UK

 Duke Of Edinburgh Awards.

-If you want to gain experience in helping out and running social activities for your Duke of Edinburgh award – again give Chris a call.
+If you want to gain experience in helping out and running social activities for your Duke of Edinburgh award – give the Group Scout Leader a call.

 Local businesses and trades.